 And it’s not just about pets.
 Many parasites, like roundworms and hookworms, can spread to humans, making proactive prevention a family health issue, not just a pet one.

 Skipping even one or two months of heartworm prevention or flea and tick medication can leave your pet vulnerable.
-That’s why we recommend a 12-month parasite prevention plan that includes regular deworming, monthly preventives, and annual parasite testing.
+That’s why we recommend a 12-month parasite prevention plan that includes regular deworming, annual parasite testing, and consistent use of preventatives.
+Depending on your pet’s needs, these preventatives may be administered monthly or through longer-acting options, such as Bravecto Quantum, which provides extended flea and tick protection with fewer doses for dogs.
+Our veterinarian can help determine the most appropriate plan based on your pet’s lifestyle and risk factors.

 When you visit Coventry Veterinary Clinic for dog and cat parasite prevention in Elkhorn, we take a big-picture approach: